Doing Business In Royal Oak

 Royal Oak PACE ProgramRoyal Oak is the latest municipality to establish a Property Assessed Clean Energy Program (PACE) in the State of Michigan.
 Under the program, commercial building owners may voluntarily assume a special assessment on their property tax bill to finance energy efficiency, water efficiency, and renewable energy projects.

-For more information please visit Lean and Green Michigan, or download an Application Packet (PDF).
+For more information please visit Lean and Green Michigan.